Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 about the proof until they observe that the associated certificate chain was properly included in the subsequent log entry.
 The primary mechanism by which clients are expected to observe this is through future connections to the same server.
-However, this may fail to happen for various reasons.
-The client may not wish to contact the server again within the allotted time, the server may go offline, or the server may simply decline to respond with a proof from the same Transparency Log.
+However, this may fail to happen for various reasons: the client may not wish to contact the server again within the allotted time, the server may go offline, or the server may simply decline to respond with a proof from the same Transparency Log.
 As such, additional mechanisms are described to enable the